-How will the new refinancing option available in October2017 differ from HARP?
+How will the new refinancing option available differ from HARP?

 Borrowers will generally have to be current on their payments.
 Unlike the prior HARP, the new refinancing option will not have a cutoff date, so loans made after May 2009 may be eligible.
 And also unlike the prior HARP, borrowers can use the new refinancing option more than once.

 Freddie and Fannie say they will announce more details in November.
 So be sure to join the Best Black Buys email list for updates!

 Ask if they are an approved HARP lender.
 Since you are a current customer, your lender already has your loan file.
 However, they will need you to provide the information necessary to verify your current source of your income.

 Contact a HARP Lender

 Find a list of approved HARP lenders at one of these pages.
 Tell them you are interested in refinancing, and you want to see if you qualify for HARP.

 If a lender says you are not eligible for HARP, ask for specific reasons why.
 If you have good reason to believe you are eligible, ask to speak to the HARP specialist, or consider talking with a different lender.
 It never hurts to get a second opinion.